-nclude the program's itineral ry with cities and cour ntries and the dates tl ney will be visited (indicate if they are not firm and whe you expect to confirm them).
+Include the program's itinerary with cities and countries and the dates they will be visited (indicate if they are not firm and when you expect to confirm them).

-Please note: Travel as part of a study abroad program is not permitted to countries for which the l ssued Level 3 and 4 Travel Advisories .
-Should a program be proposed to a Level 3 country or be el approval, an appeal to the Institute's Restricted Travel Committee is required.
-Appeals to Level 4 o evated to Level 3 following approval, an appear to the institute's restricted Traver Committee is required.
-Appears to Level 4 t ountries are not considered.
+Please note: Travel as part of a study abroad program is not permitted to countries for which the U.S. State Department has issued Level 3 and 4 Travel Advisories.
+Should a program be proposed to a Level 3 country or be elevated to Level 3 following approval, an appeal to the Institute's Restricted Travel Committee is required.
+Appeals to Level 4 countries are not considered.

-14. Ho using ,
+14. Housing